Filmograph by Harrie Verstappen based on the strip by Victor Moscoso

 Now on DVD

-It took some doing, and money, but Cosmic Comics has now been saved for perennial immortality.
+It took some doing, and money, but it looks like Cosmic Comics has now been saved for perennial immortality.

 Sparing no cost or expense, nor arms and legs, the film has been digitized.
 Looks good.